 - Newborn care is not covered at 100%.
-See Cost Overview below. - Newborn children are covered automatically for the first 3 weeks from birth when the mother is eligible to receive maternity care benefits under this plan. - To continue benefits beyond the 3-week period, please see the Who Is Eligible For Coverage? and When Does Coverage Begin? sections. - Your newborn is a new person on your health plan, who may need to meet their own deductible. - A typical birth results in multiple charges for things like the facility, professional services, and tests used to diagnose your newborn's condition.
+See Cost Overview below. - Newborn children are covered automatically for the first 3 weeks from birth when the mother is eligible to receive maternity care benefits under this plan. - To continue benefits beyond the 3-week period, see Eligibility and Enrollment. - Your newborn is a new person on your health plan, who may need to meet their own deductible. - A typical birth results in multiple charges for things like the facility, professional services, and tests used to diagnose your newborn's condition.
 You may receive separate bills for each charge. - You must enroll your newborn or newly adopted child within 60 days of the date of birth or date of adoption.
 This is not automatic.

 What is covered?
-What is the limit?
-What will I pay?
+What is the limit? ill I pay?
 In-network Out-of-network Newborn care No limit Deductible, then 20% coinsurance Not covered

-Bollotti Ovol violi What services are included?
+Delient Overview What services are included?
 Inpatient newborn care, including routine newborn exams while the child is in the hospital after birth.
 Circumcision.
-The following services are covered, when ordered by the attending provider and based on accepted medical practice: • Nursery care (including NICU). • Follow-up care at home from the attending provider, a home health agency, or a registered nurse.
+The following services are covered, when ordered by the attending provider and based on accepted medical practice: Nursery care (including NICU).
+Follow-up care at home from the attending provider, a home health agency, or a registered nurse.
 Any required readmissions to a hospital and outpatient or emergency room services for medically necessary treatment of an illness or injury.
 Whose services are covered?
-Physician (M.D. or D.O.), or a physician's assistant.
-Certified nurse midwife (C.N.M).
+Physician (MD or DO), or a physician's assistant.
+Certified nurse midwife (CNM).
 A licensed midwife.
-Advanced registered nurse practitioner (A.R.N.P).
+Advanced registered nurse practitioner (ARNP).
 Related benefit information See Preventive Care for information about visiting the provider's office after you take your newborn home, including immunizations and well-child exams.
 Certain laboratory services and ultrasounds are billed separately.
 See Diagnostic X-ray, Lab and Imaging.